RedHatInsights/insights-inventory-frontend/doc/props_detail.md

 *function*

-Callback function that is fired when user deletes currently observed system.
+Callback function that is fired when user removes currently observed system.

 ## showDelete

 *boolean*

-Toggle to display delete button for removing system from inventory DB.
+Toggle to display remove button for removing system from inventory DB.

 ## appList